Luis Francisco Cuéllar: Political career

-Death
+Last kidnapping and death

-Cuéllar was kidnapped by the Revolutionary Armed Forces of Colombia, on December 21, 2009.
+Cuéllar was kidnapped on December 21, 2009.
 The Cuéllar family claims to have been under threat prior to the kidnapping.
 His home in Florencia was raided by 8 to 10 gunmen, who killed a police guard and used explosives to blow open the front door of the building, wounding two other police guards.
 The gunmen then entered the building and seized Cuéllar.
 Colombian authorities began a large-scale manhunt, deploying 2,000 soldiers and police officers into the jungle highlands surrounding Florencia to search for him.
 President Álvaro Uribe offered 1 billion pesos (approximately €340,000, US$490,000) to anyone providing information leading to his safe return.
 On December 22, 2009, his body was recovered by security forces near Florencia, after local villagers led troops to it.
 The burnt pickup truck used by the gunmen was discovered by police with nine explosive charges.
 Cuéllar's throat had been slit.
 Colombian authorities began an investigation into the murder, and offered 1 billion pesos for information leading to the killers.

 Although no group immediately claimed responsibility for the kidnapping, President Uribe blamed the FARC.
 The FARC later claimed responsibility, but claimed that they had not intended to execute him, but wanted to subject him to a "political trial" for what they claimed was corruption.
 President Uribe sharply criticized the FARC for these statements, and called them an attempt to justify Cuellar's murder.
 His wife, Imelda, stated that "He didn't deserve that.
-He was a very generous man; he loved to be with humble people", and added that she and her husband had spent 41 "wonderful" years together.
+He was a very generous man; he loved to be with humble people," and added that she and her husband had spent 41 "wonderful" years together.
 Human rights organization Amnesty International also condemned the murder.
-In January 2010, Henry Lopez Sarmiento, the FARC commander suspected of masterminding Cuellar's kidnapping, was detained by Colombian authorities, and was charged with Abduction and Murder.
+In January 2010, Henry Lopez Sarmiento, the FARC commander suspected of masterminding Cuellar's kidnapping, was detained by Colombian authorities, and was charged with abduction and murder.

+After his death, his wife said he had previously been kidnapped four other times.